priya1599/Gif-Generator/README.md

+# Real-Time GIF Generator
+This is a Real-Time GIF Generator where users can upload or click a selfie to generate a live portrait GIF in real-time using a Gen AI model.

-# Getting Started with Create React App
+## Getting Started with Create React App

 This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).